totiffany/totiffany.github.io/_posts/2018-04-12-The-Easiest-No-Knead-Bread-Recipe.md

 image: easy-bread-recipe-1.jpg
 description: >-
   Today I'm sharing my absolute favorite bread recipe.
-I know baking bread can be intimidating, but you can make this recipe.
+I know baking bread can be intimidating, but you can make this.
+Trust me, I love to bake, but I'm a lazy breadmaker.
 This recipe is super forgiving, there's no complicated ingredients, special equipment, or kneading required, and in the end, it creates a beautiful, golden loaf of bread that will have you feeling like you could open your own bakery.
 ---
 ![easy-bread-recipe-2.jpg]({{site.baseurl}}/img/easy-bread-recipe-2.jpg)

 Today I'm sharing my absolute favorite bread recipe.
-I know baking bread can be intimidating, but you can make this recipe.
+I know baking bread can be intimidating, but you can make this.
+Trust me, I love to bake, but I'm a lazy breadmaker.
 This recipe is super forgiving, there's no complicated ingredients, special equipment, or kneading required, and in the end, it creates a beautiful, golden loaf of bread that will have you feeling like you could open your own bakery.

 The original recipe for this bread came from [The New York Times](https://cooking.nytimes.com/recipes/11376-no-knead-bread), and I've adapted it a bit to make it even easier.
 The only thing it requires is time, as you have to let the dough rise overnight.
 A couple of other notes before you get started...